Get the up-to-date Texas Hazlewood Act Exemption Application for Continued Enrollment - tvc texas 2025 now

 People also ask

-The Hazlewood Act exemption is a State of Texas benefit that provides qualified veterans, spouses, and children with an education benefit of up to 150 hours [semester credit hours (SCH)] of tuition exemption, including most fee charges, at public institutions of higher education in Texas.
+The Hazlewood Exemption Act is a Texas benefit that provides qualified veterans, spouses and dependent children with an education benefit of up to 150 hours of tuition exemption and required fee charges at Texas public institutions of higher education.